 Black Arrow Field Archery (Ashby De La Zouch) - Click here to visit the website - (NFAS Rule crossbows only)

 NFAS Clubs we know that DO NOT allow crossbows

 Colchester & District

 For a full list of NFAS (National Field Archery Society) clubs click here.
 You will need to ask if they allow crossbows.

 If you write to the Crossbow Federation at the address below they will provide you with the nearest archery club that allows crossbows.
 If you know of a club please let us know and we will place their details on the website.
 Crossbow shooting is not yet as popular as archery but things are changing.

 24 Ivy Road

 If you are a club that allows crossbows please get in touch email here.

 NFAS competition crossbow rules

 The prod can be made from any materials except aluminium alloy.
 The maximum distance from the front of the prod to the string latch is to be no more than 16" (sixteen inches).
 Minimum bolt length is to be no less than 12" (twelve inches).
 All crossbows shall be fitted with a bolt retaining clip.
-No cocking aid other than a foot stirrup is permitted.
+No cocking aid other than a rope and foot stirrup is permitted.
 Telescopic or magnifying sights are not permitted.
 Crossbow archers shall shoot off hand, no rests of any description are permitted.
 Crossbow archers will only draw their bow at the shooting position and must keep them pointed in the direction of the target at all times whether loaded or not.
 No compound crossbows allowed and the maximum velocity is 300fps.